 Onboarding is often an afterthought and something you may not do often.
 Making it a formal and repeatable process is just as important as all the work that goes to recruitment.

-This post is a list of things to think about as you put together an onboarding programme which allows your new teammate to hit the ground running with support and guidance in place.
+This post is a list of things to think about as you put together an onboarding programme which will allow your new teammate to hit the ground running with support and guidance in place.

 Some of this will be taken care of by your HR department who should cover off the basics of how you get paid, who’s who, and what the company values are.
 After that, it’s over to you and the team to communicate the culture, purpose and tooling that will allow them to hit the ground running.

 There should be no expectations to get started right away, in fact, there should be no expectations at all in the first two weeks.
 This is the time to ease your new teammate into the team so the transition into project work will be seamless.